 When Is Twitching In Sleep A Concern?

-Chris Seay, a dad, shares his daughter, Gaby’s experience with infantile spasms.
+Chris Seay, a dad, shares about his daughter Gaby’s experience with infantile spasms in a blog.
 He says, “Gabby woke up around 7:15 that morning, and I got up to feed her.
 I noticed something strange.
 Every few seconds, without skipping a beat with her bottle, Gabby would stretch her arms out to her side.
 It looked like someone getting a chill up their spine or the ‘startle’ reflex that babies sometimes have while they’re sleeping.
 She did it six or seven times that morning… Later that day, my wife Missi was feeding Gabby her bottle, and she noticed the same thing… Neither of us were too concerned.
 It appeared to just be a little twitch, so we dismissed it quickly.

 A conclusive diagnosis of any of these neurological conditions requires multiple medical assessments and ruling out of various possibilities.
 Therefore, do not panic if your baby twitches often and speak to a pediatrician or a neurologist since early diagnosis of any problem could lead to a better prognosis.